nwallenius/routing/README.md

-This is React app called routing (React router).
+This is React Router exercise.
+The name of the app is 'routing'.